yilihong/alf/_posts/2018-08-13-makelog-of-doro67.md

 tags: [makelog,doro67]
 ---

-The concept of Doro67 was conceived by 80Ultraman (Gghi on GH), a reputable designer based in Pittsburg, PA, who also created the SA Composite Keycap Set.
+The concept of Doro67 was conceived by 80Ultraman (Gghi on GH), a reputable designer based in Pittsburg, PA, who also created the SA Composition Keycap Set.
 The goal of Doro67 was to construct a simple yet functional integrated 65% keyboard, which allows for a ultra stable typing experience.
 The case shape is inspired by the unity feel of the Rama's M65A, yet distinguishes itself as more integrative.
 Here are the key features:

 Features: